siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Must Flow.md

 # 2. Energy Must Flow

-**Claim.** A single snapshot of $u$ is inert.
-Two snapshots that differ require explanation: the change must be carried somewhere.
-This introduces a directional quantity — energy flux.
+**Claim.** If the energy density changes from one place or time to another, the change must be carried.
+A scalar density cannot do that by itself.
+Redistribution requires a current:

 $$
-\mathbf{S}(\mathbf{x}, t).
+\mathbf{J}(\mathbf{x}, t).
 $$

-The flux $\mathbf{S}$ is a vector field: at each point it records how much energy is crossing a unit area per unit time and in which direction.
+The field $u$ tells us how much energy is present.
+It does not tell us where energy goes.
+Direction requires a vector quantity.

-The need for $\mathbf{S}$ is not a choice.
-If $u(\mathbf{x}, t_1) \neq u(\mathbf{x}, t_2)$, something must account for the discrepancy.
-Energy does not teleport and does not appear from nothing.
-If it left one region it must have passed through the boundary of that region.
-The only mathematical object capable of describing that crossing is a vector field — a flux.
+The current $\mathbf{J}$ records the rate and direction at which energy crosses a unit area.
+If energy leaves one region and appears in another, it must have passed through the boundary in between.
+That crossing is what $\mathbf{J}$ describes.

-So $\mathbf{S}$ is not introduced by analogy with electromagnetism.
-It is demanded by the requirement that redistribution be *traceable*.
+This is not yet the Poynting vector.
+It is the most general current required by any local account of transport.
+The electromagnetic realization comes later.

 ---